 Whether you have a husky or are considering getting one, knowing their average lifespan is important.
 Different breeds have different lifespans, so how does the husky compare?

-On average, Siberian huskies live for 12-15 years.
-Some huskies may live longer, and others who suffer from health issues may live shorter than this.
-But in general, 12-15 years accounts for the majority of huskies.
+Siberian huskies live for 12-15 years.
+Some may live longer, and others who suffer from health issues may live shorter than this.
+But in general, 12-15 years is the average husky lifespan.

 Siberian Husky Lifespan

-Huskies who live most of their lives without health issues are most likely to make it to around 14-15 years old.
+Huskies who live most of their lives without health issues are likely to reach 13-15 years old.

 This is a pretty generous lifespan for a medium-sized breed like the husky.
 Many larger breeds have a slightly shorter lifespan, and smaller breeds, a longer one.

 Huskies, like most other dogs, are prone to certain health conditions.
-And for those that go on to have health issues, naturally, it can affect their overall quality of life, general health and wellbeing, and ultimately their life expectancy.
+And for those that go on to have health issues affecting their overall quality of life, general health and wellbeing, and ultimately their life expectancy.